TwoFistedJustice/peyton_place/readme.md

 **Laurel**: Rhodes lives on this street.

-**Maple Street**: Bisects Elm St. Lined with trees and houses.
+**Maple Street**: Bisects Elm St. Second nicest street in PP. Lined with trees and houses.
 Dead ends into a field.
 End has the grade school on one side and the high school on the other.